Itai-Nelken/itai-lang/new_spec.md

 The above example won't compile as `T` doesn't implement the `+` operator.<br>
 Type limiting also known as type constraints is a way to limit generic types so only certain types that are known to work are accepted.<br>

-To fix the above example, we will use the `std::traits::operators::Add<T, Out>` trait:
+To fix the above example, we will use the `std::traits::operators::Add<Rhs, Output>` trait:

 ```rust
 import "std/traits/operators" as ops;